-I am a postdoc researcher with UCLA Computer Science, where I study internet and cybersecurity history and policy.
+I am a historian researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.

-I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, co-founded the Internet Research Incubator, and direct KCIS.
+I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and co-founded the Internet Research Incubator.
 I wrote my dissertation on the introduction of atypical antipsychotics to US primary care (UCLA History, 2011), during which time I contributed to NIMH-funded mental health policy research.

-Fidler, Bradley, and Amelia Acker.
+- Fidler, B., and Acker, A. (2016).
 “Metadata, Infrastructure, and Computer-Mediated Communication in Historical Perspective.”
-Journal of the Association for Information Science and Technology, Prepublication March 1, 2016.
+Journal of the Association for Information Science and Technology, Prepublication.